jimmieego/jimmieego.github.io/projects/80-samsung.md

 Usability testing:
 ![Usability testing]({{ site.baseurl }}/images/samsung/usabilitytest.png)

-We also did a competitive analysis by surveying several popular Digital TVs from Samsung's competitors in the market in terms of their offered functions, user centered design, menu navigation, and interaction styles (menu and remote control).
+We also did a competitive analysis by surveying several emerging Digital TVs from Samsung's competitors in the market in terms of their functions, interface design, menu navigation, and interaction paradigms (menu and remote control).
 From the analysis, we identified places of DTV interface that could be improved as well as usability issues of other brands that Samsung should avoid.

 Market survey:
 ![Market survey]({{ site.baseurl }}/images/samsung/field.png)

-At that time, most of the Chinese TV users did not have a clear idea of what a DTV is.
-So we decided to form a detailed description of what a typical Chinese user would expect a DTV is.
-Based on that description, we developed a DTV interface prototype and tested it with users recruited from local community.
+Based on our research findings from users and the Chinese market, we developed a detailed description of what a typical Chinese user would expect a DTV is.
+We then designed a DTV interface prototype and tested it with a group of users recruited from the local community.

 ##DTV UI Prototypes
 Proposed menu structure: